 -

-Pantry items (remove original container)
+Pantry items (remove original packaging)

 -